KQM-git/HSRNews/readme.md

 - It is known that the lip-syncing for Trailblazer (Male) displays abnormally during certain dialogues in the Trailblaze Mission "Planarcadia - In Ravages Does the Whistle Sound" when the voice language is set to English.
 This issue will be fixed in a future version.

+- It is known that the audio for some cutscene animations in the Trailblaze Mission "Planarcadia — Limelight" plays abnormally on certain devices under specific circumstances.

 -----

 # [Version 4.4 New Stages](archive/1328.md)